ccie18643/PyTCP/README.md

 #### Next steps:

  - QUIC protocol - *research and plan for the implementation, this depends on ability to create lab environment for it*
+ - IPv6 protocol - *redesign the RA PI option handling and ND prefix auto configuration to properly use A nad L flags, some research also needed on case when different than /64 prefix is being advertised*
  - IPv6 protocol - *validate and possibly re-implements certain IPv6 mechanisms/processes acoording to RFC rules*
  - IPv6 protocol - *research and implement fragmentation*
  - IPv6 protocol - *research and possibly implement support for ceratin optional IPv6 headers*